-We intend to effectuate a reverse stock split of our outstanding shares of common stock at a ratio of share for each share of common stock outstanding at the time of the reverse stock split.
+We intend to effectuate a reverse stock split of our outstanding shares of common stock at a ratio of one share for each two shares of common stock outstanding at the time of the reverse stock split.
 Except as otherwise indicated, all information in this prospectus gives effect to the reverse stock split.